 A few weeks ago I shared the dressers I converted into Media Centers and now today I am going to share how to Paint Wash Furniture.

 You can read about how I converted these dressers to media centers over on the “Classy Media Centers” post.
-You must go over to see the before on these dressers, because you won’t believe the difference.
-You can also read how I use “embossing creme and stencils” to convert plain looking dresser fronts into beautiful looking wood carvings.
+You must go over to see the before on these dressers because you won’t believe the difference.
+You can also read how I use “embossing creme and stencils” to convert plain-looking dresser fronts into beautiful looking wood carvings.

 I started painting these media centers with my “Finish Max Pro” by Homeright.
 Yes, you can use chalk-based paint in a sprayer.
 You just need to make sure that the paint is slightly watered down.
 I use the viscosity cup provided by Homeright to make sure I have the correct paint flow before loading up the paint sprayer.
 Each paint is different and you need to test the paint flow of each brand before beginning.
 I used Country Chic Paints for these pieces and I used 10 parts paint to 1 part water, making sure to mix thoroughly.
 I have used other chalk paint brands and have needed an 8 to 1 ratio.
 So make sure to test each brand accordingly.
-You also don’t want to water down too much as you will make the paint to watery and it will affect the adhesion of the paint.
+You also don’t want to water down too much as you will make the paint too watery and it will affect the adhesion of the paint.

-I used the color “Vanilla Frosting” by Country Chic Paints and sealed with a clear top coat before using the color washing technique.
+I used the color “Vanilla Frosting” by Country Chic Paints and sealed with a clear topcoat before using the color washing technique.
 I find that lighter colors tend to “bite” more when using a darker color over top, so I like to seal a light color before “paint washing” or “glazing”.

 I love how the paint wash stays in the raised details and leaves and nice streaked finish on the flat surfaces.
 Tip: Keep a spray bottle of water on hand in case an area turns out too dark.
 If you have a darker area then desired, lightly spray with the water and wipe down the area.
 You may need to reapply the washing layer until the look is achieved.